chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY]: fold the current verbose state into a `-v/--vebose` argument

 <Documentation>

+ - TODO: [DOC] Document the proper boot cycle of the application
+    - $BIOFLOWHOME check, use the default location (~/bioflow)
+    - in case the user configs .yaml is not found, copy it from its own registry to $BIOFLOWHOME
+    - use the $BIOFLOWHOME/config/main_config.yaml to populate variables in main_configs
+    - use the information there to load the databases from the internet and set the parsing locations
+    - be careful with edits - configs are read safely but are not checked, so you can get random deep python errors that will need to be debugged.
+    - everything is logged to the run directory and the $BIOFLOWHOME/.internal/logs

  - TODO: [DOC] put an explanation of overall workflow of the library